lgatto/Pbase/vignettes/Pbase-data.md

 <img src="figure/pplot.png" title="plot of chunk pplot" alt="plot of chunk pplot" style="display: block; margin: auto;" />

 More details can be found in `?Proteins`.
+The object generated above is also directly available as `data(p)`.

 ## Session information